-You may or may not have noticed some downtime on your website Thursday through to the time of writing..
+You may or may not have noticed some downtime on your website since Thursday through to the time of writing...

 This has had far reaching effects.
 We've seen some sites experiencing downtime despite not even using Heart for hosting.
 This is largely due to websites which may have been hosted with Heart in a past life, still using Heart or Heart-reseller nameservers.
 It's also possible to be using Heart for mailserver, despite the rest of the site being hosted elsewhere.

 Most servers seem to be restored now.
 If you're one of our clients - while we aren't necessarily responsible for your hosting set up, if you are having hosting problems, feel free to drop me an e-mail and I'll happily check if it is related.